cristiklein/simpy/docs/topical_guides/monitoring.rst

 The example above is inspired by a pull request from Steve Pothier.

-You can apply the same concepts if you also want to monitor event creation or triggering, but you should make sure that you patch *all* required parts of SimPy or you'll miss some events.
+Using the same concepts, you can also patch :meth:`Environment.schedule()`.
+This would give you central access to the information when which event is schedule for what time.